 - A 31-year-old Orleans County man accepted $25,000 from Allstate Insurance Company for a neck injury he suffered in a two car accident.

 Michael H. Ranzenhofer fights for victims and their families who have serious losses due to personal injury.
 He takes on the large insurance companies and gets results for his clients.
 We wish to thank our clients, friends and referring attorneys for the confidence they have shown by selecting our law firm.

 Attorney Michael H. Ranzenhofer of Friedman & Ranzenhofer, P.C.
 716-542-5444 limits his practice to automobile accident, slip and fall, dog bite and defective product cases.
-He is a member of the Association of Trial Lawyers of America, Western New York Trial Lawyers Association, New York State Trial Lawyers Association and Erie County Bar Association Negligence Committee.
+He is a member of the Association of Trial Lawyers of America, New York Trial Lawyers Association, New York State Trial Lawyers Association and Erie County Bar Association Negligence Committee.

 Landlord Not Liable for Radiator Burns